Fernthedev/controller-remap/README.md

 - Native support for Xbox One and/or PS4 controller (Only 1 controller at once)
 - Support for mappings for [custom controllers](https://github.com/Fernthedev/controller-remap/tree/master/docs#mappings)
 - Controls are based on the console versions of Minecraft.
+- Settings (can be found by pressing down d-pad arrow or by going to options)

+  - Sensitivity settings
+  - Deadzone (left/right joystick)
+  - Mapping chooser
+  - Drop Speed (in ticks) How long is the drop button (B) needed to be held for it to start dropping items
+  - Scroll Speed (in ticks) How long is the scroll button (Bumper Left/Right) needed to be held for it to start scrolling.

 ### Known Bugs or missing features